health questions

 how much should I exercise my puppy?

-exercise, just be allowed to play and rest when he wants to.
+The puppy is only very young and will not require much exercise, just be allowed to play and rest when he wants to.
 He is too young to go on walks for the first four months, as it places too much stress on growing bones and joints.

 After the puppy reaches 16 weeks of age, he can go on short walks of approximately 5 minutes duration, around the block or to the local shops, school or park.